Knez Mihailova Belgrade - aerial photography of buildings during daytime

 Nestled in the heart of Belgrade, Serbia, the residential area of Dedinje offers a serene and picturesque setting for those looking to escape the hustle and bustle of the city.
 This exclusive neighborhood, known for its grand villas and lush greenery, provides a unique opportunity to experience the city from a different perspective.
 Whether you…

-• The Cultural Richness of National Theatre in Belgrade
+• The Splendor of the Royal Compound in Belgrade